 What is gazumping UK – some facts to know?

 Gazumping UK isn’t just a rare occurrence—it’s something every UK homebuyer should be aware of.
-The UK housing market is notoriously competitive, and since verbal agreements aren’t legally binding, sellers are free to accept a higher offer even after initially agreeing to sell to you.
+The UK housing market is very competitive.
+Verbal agreements are not legally binding.
+This means sellers can accept a higher offer.
+They can do this even after agreeing to sell to you.

 Unlike in Scotland, where the process is more locked-in early on, the English and Welsh property markets operate in such a way that until contracts are exchanged, nothing is final.
 This gives room for a higher bidder to swoop in at the last minute, leaving the original buyer high and dry and in the cold.
 With this said, here are some key factors to know about Gazumping UK: